-Ashleigh Deosaran (b.1992, Trinidad and Tobago, she/her/hers) is a multidisciplinary artist and writer.
-She is currently a doctoral student in Art History and GSS Melon Fellow at Northwestern University.
-She researches contemporary Latin American art with a focus on the Anglophone Caribbean, through the lenses of critical theory, cultural studies, and decolonial thought.
-After earning a B.A. in Fine Arts & Psychology from Pace University (’16), she completed an M.A. in Modern Art: Critical and Curatorial Studies at Columbia University (’19), where she wrote her thesis on technology and futurism in modern and contemporary Latin American art.
-She has held curatorial research positions at the Dia Art Foundation and the Public Art Fund in New York City.
-Her critical writing has been published in Hemisphere: Visual Cultures of the Americas, Field Magazine, and Pree Literary Magazine.
+Ashleigh Deosaran (b.1992, Trinidad and Tobago, she/her) is a multidisciplinary artist and writer.
+She is a doctoral student in Art History and a Mellon Fellow in Gender and Sexuality Studies at Northwestern University.
+Her research focuses on modern and contemporary art of the Anglophone Caribbean through the lenses of critical race theory, diasporic studies, eco-criticism, and anti-colonial thought.
+After earning a B.A. in Fine Arts & Psychology from Pace University (’16), she completed an M.A. in Modern Art: Critical and Curatorial Studies at Columbia University (’19).
+Recent curatorial projects include Video Caribx, in collaboration with Luis Vasquez La Roche and Alice Yard at documenta fifteen, and The Living Image of Sound: Notes on Jazz and Protest at Northwestern at the Block Museum of Art in Evanston, where she served as the 2022-23 Curatorial Fellow.
+Additionally, she has previously held curatorial positions at Dia Art Foundation and the Public Art Fund in New York City.
+Her writing can be found in react/review: a responsive journal for art & architecture, Hemisphere: Visual Cultures of the Americas, Field Magazine, and Pree Literary Magazine.